Skillshare vs Udemy – Which is Better?

 • 210,000+ courses including in-demand professional skills as well as many fun and creative options

-• Teaching – The opportunity for anyone to create and offer a course on its platform – though Udemy does have many high profile instructors, including tech CEO’s and award winning artists
+• Teaching – The opportunity for anyone to create and offer a course on its platform – although, Udemy does have many high-profile instructors, including tech CEO’s and award-winning artists

 • Individual courses that you pay for separately